Iterates of quantum operations: Mean ergodic theorems

 \begin{lemma} Let $p_i$ be strictly positive numbers with $\sum_i p_i=1$ and let $\phi^*_i$ be commuting completely positive maps.
 If $\phi^*=\sum_i p_i \phi^*_i$ then

 \end{lemma} \begin{proof} The proof is mostly due to A. Brunel \cite{Brunel} and M. Falkowitz \cite{Falkowitz}.
-An elegant way of proving it is to use that the identity is an extreme point in the convex set consisting of all contractions, an application of Krein-Milman Theorem.
-For further details, see Lemma $1.14$ in \cite{Krengel}. \end{proof}
+An elegant way of proving it is to use that the identity is an extreme point in the convex set consisting of all contractions, an application of the Krein-Milman Theorem.
+For further details, see Lemma $1.14$ on p. $82$ in \onlinecite{Krengel}. \end{proof}

-Mean ergodic theorems enables us to understand the convergence of the averages $A_n(T)$ and the fixed space of $T$.
+Mean ergodic theorems enable us to understand the convergence of the averages $A_n(T)$ and the fixed space of $T$.
 In the subsequent section we show how these averages are used in evaluations of iterates $\phi^n$ and $\left(\phi^*\right)^n$.